Our executive team

 He is a graduate from Wilfrid Laurier University’s school of business and is a devoted husband and father of three.

-Dietmar Reiner is Senior Vice President, of the Enterprise Projects Office, which is responsible for the planning and execution of large and complex strategic projects such as the Darlington Refurbishment, the Nuclear Decommissioning Program and Pickering Safe Storage.
+Dietmar Reiner is Senior Vice President of the Enterprise Projects Office, which is responsible for providing vision, strategy, and leadership in planning and executing OPG’s large and complex strategic capital projects such as the Darlington Refurbishment, and the safe storage and decommissioning of Pickering.

-Dietmar joined Ontario Hydro (OPG’s predecessor company) as an engineer in 1985 and proceeded to hold progressively senior positions in nuclear, hydroelectric and power systems.
+Dietmar joined Ontario Hydro (OPG’s predecessor company) as an engineer in 1985 and proceeded to hold progressively senior positions in the Nuclear, Hydroelectric, Power Systems Operations, Energy Markets, and Information Systems divisions.

-In 1998, he served as a member on the technical panel of the Province’s electricity market design committee, where he led the design of the wholesale market rules and guidelines, which launched Ontario’s open electricity market.
+In 1998, he served as a member on the technical panel of the Province’s electricity market design committee, and helped to design the wholesale market rules and guidelines that launched Ontario’s open electricity market.

 In 1999, Dietmar was appointed to the position of Vice President, Commercial Systems where he was responsible for establishing the commercial infrastructure that enabled OPG to successfully compete in deregulated electricity markets.
 He also oversaw OPG’s preparations for the opening of Ontario’s electricity market.